Special Education Needs and Disability (SEND) at Longshaw Primary Academy

 - Gross and Fine Motor Support

 Throughout the year, we will provide various workshops for all parents on how to support their children with their learning.
-These can include phonics, maths and language and communication sessions.
+These can include phonics, maths, language and communication sessions and .
 We also provide information for parents of children with SEND.

-As part of the Local Offer, we have support from our Educational Psychologist, Speech and Language Therapist, Occupational Therapist, CAHMs Support Worker and School Nurse.
+As part of the Local Offer, we have support from an Educational Psychologist, a Speech and Language Therapist, Occupational Therapist, CAMHS Support Worker and School Nurse.
 We also receive support from the Autism and Early Years Intervention Team and the Behaviour Intervention Team as part of our extended SEND support.
 Click here for Waltham Forest's Local Offer.

-We have two SEND Governors who support the school in ensuring we meet the needs of all children with additional and special needs.
-Our SEND Governors are Mrs N Hallouma and Mr J Cain.
+Our SEND Governor supports the school in ensuring we meet the needs of all children with additional and special needs.
+Our SEND Governor is Lesley Dolben.

 To find out more about SEND in our school, you can contact our SEND lead, Mr A Bedwell, via email on firstname.lastname@example.org